tanyaarora1555/ftp/README.md

     * Upload File to Server:

-        * Click the "Browse" button to select a file from your local system.
+        * Click the "Choose File" button to select a file from your local system.

         * Click the "Upload" button to transfer the selected file to the FTP server.